-We can’t blame the people of the last century for not seeing this stuff coming.
-We’re living it and it still seems impossibly insane.
+We cannot blame the people of the last century for not seeing this stuff coming.
+We are living it and it still seems impossibly insane.
 For Americans in the 1950’s, optimism about the future was natural.
 America had conquered the world, saving Western Civilization from itself.
 Technological progress was making life comfortable, even for the poorest.
 There was no reason to think we were heading for a bad turn.
-It’s a good lesson that no matter how bad things are now, they can get worse.
+It is a good lesson that no matter how bad things are now, they can get worse.
 The future is not written.

 Reading The Martian Chronicles, I was reminded of something that turns up in old black and white movies.
 That is the acceptance of casual violence.
 In the 1950’s, fictional characters would say things like, “You better give it to me straight or I’ll bash your teeth in” to some other character playing a store clerk.
 In one of the Bradbury stories, a man from earth arrives on Mars and starts talking with the Martians.
 The conversations are peppered with threats of personal violence, but in a casual, haphazard manner.